Hossein-1990/Mathematica-in-GR-and-Cosmology/README.md

 # Mathematica-in-GR-and-Cosmology

 In this repository, I'm going to solve examples of GR and Cosmology using Mathematica.
-The main package for my purpose is xAct, but I'll use other packages too.
+The main package in my work is xAct, but I'll use other packages too.
 For using xAct, you have to add this library to your Mathematica software (I supposed you have installed Mathematica already!).
 You can use below link for installtion notes of this package: http://www.xact.es